benahm/TestDataFactory/docs/CONTRIBUTE.md

 Any contribution is welcomed

-Please report bug or feature request about the Test Data Factory under the [Issues](https://github.com/benahm/TDF/issues) tab
+Please report any bug or feature request about the Test Data Factory under the [Issues](https://github.com/benahm/TDF/issues) tab